 - 4.3.1 This is the area where major improvements are considered essential, because team sports are seen as essential for health, well-being and social cohesion. - 4.3.2 Over 350 boys and girls play for Tarvin AFC on a regular basis with over two thirds coming from Tarvin and neighbouring Parishes.
 The facilities within the Neighbourhood Plan area are inadequate for this number of players and teams regularly have to use pitches outside the village even for 'home' games.
-In addition teams have to travel to facilities in either Chester or Winsford each week to access all-weather training pitches. - 4.3.3 A total of 7 alternative sites for the location of improved team sport facilities were identified and evaluated against a number of criteria (see S&E Data, Section 3a & b).
+In addition teams have to travel to facilities in either Chester or Winsford each week to access all-weather training pitches. - 4.3.3 A total of 7 alternative sites for the location of improved team sport facilities were identified and evaluated against a number of criteria.
+(See Appendix 5).
 Based on this analysis it has been concluded that the best option for the Neighbourhood Plan area is to site new sports' facilities on land to the east of Tarporley Road that is owned by Cheshire West and Chester.
-This site is large enough to include all the facilities required, would not lead to increased congestion on the A54 and would not result in cars entering and leaving the site having to pass through existing residential areas.
-However, the land in question is let within a long-term farming tenancy. - 4.3.4 The Steering Group is aware of the CWaC Playing Pitch Strategy but disagrees with it on the grounds of sustainability and inclusiveness (See S & E Data Section 3c).
+This site is large enough to include all the facilities required, will not lead to increased congestion on the A54 and will not result in cars entering and leaving the site having to pass through existing residential areas.